-In this course students will learn concepts and skills that solve problems and promote wellbeing.
+In this course students will employ design thinking, explore concepts, and apply practical skills.
 Students will engage in deeper learning about the importance of making informed decisions, analyse alternative solutions to problems, and reflect upon the needs of individuals and groups of people.
-Sustainability and recognising various social, cultural, historical, economic, technological and environmental perspectives underpin all study of Food and Design.
-This is undertaken in experiential practical classes interacting with materials and resources, often working together and presenting group responses to tasks.
+Design thinking considers various social, cultural, economic, technological, and environmental perspectives.
+This is undertaken in experiential practical classes interacting with materials and resources, often working together - presenting in or to a group.
 Theory coursework involves investigating and analysing contexts and issues, and at times, attending industry relevant excursions.